The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 Stage 4: Discovery in Federal Cases

-Federal discovery is governed by Rule 16 of the Federal Rules of Criminal Procedure, plus the Brady/Giglio obligations.
+Federal discovery is governed by Rule 16 of the Federal Rules of Criminal Procedure, plus Brady obligations and witness impeachment disclosure requirements.

 What You're Entitled to See